soasme/PeppaPEG/README.md

 >> P4_Source* source = P4_Parse("CASE SENSITIVE", ID);
 >> P4_Parse(grammar, source);
-P4_Ok
+P4_MatchError
 ```

 ## Range

-Range matches a character that falls between lower and upper code points.
+Range matches a character that falls between the lower and upper characters.

 In this example we match an ASCII digit.